Coverage-Based Debloating for Java Bytecode: Coverage-Based Debloating

-In this section, we describe our main technical contribution in detail: an end-to-end pipeline for performing automatic trace-based debloat of Java programs, implemented in the \jdbl tool. \autoref{fig:architecture} illustrates the main workflow of \jdbl.
-It receives as input a Java project that builds correctly with \mv and a workload that exercises the project. \jdbl yields as output a debloated version of the packaged project that builds correctly and preserves all the functionalities necessary to run that particular workload.
-The debloat procedure consists of three main phases: the \texttt{Trace} phase for collecting usage information based on dynamic execution traces, the \texttt{Remove} phase for modifying the bytecode of the artifact based on the traces, and the \texttt{Validate} phase for assessing the correctness of the debloated artifact (\ie, syntactic and semantic correctness).
+In this section, we present the details of \jdbl, our end-to-end tool for automated coverage-based Java bytecode debloating. \jdbl receives as input a Java project that builds correctly with \mv and a workload that exercises the project. \jdbl outputs a debloated, packaged project that builds correctly and preserves the functionalities necessary to run that particular workload.
+The debloating procedure consists of three main phases.
+The coverage collection phase gathers usage information based on dynamic analysis.
+The bytecode removal phase modifies the bytecode of the artifact, based on coverage.
+The artifact validation phase assesses the correctness of the debloated artifact.

-\autoref{algo:dynamic_debloat} details the end-to-end debloat procedure of \jdbl.
-The algorithm contains three subroutines, corresponding to each debloating phase.
+\autoref{algo:dynamic_debloat} details the three subroutines, corresponding to each debloating phase.
 In the following subsections, we describe these phases in more detail.
-We discuss the key technical challenges for trace-based debloat in Java and how \jdbl overcomes them through its implementation.